Yazmak User Manual

 The Print menu item will open a dialog box for the user to select a device and number of copies before the current text box is sent to the printer.
 The font used for printing is the same as the font used for the text box.
 Printed text will match the selected foreground color, and word wrap is always applied.

-Right-clicking in the text box provides common operations: Undo, Redo, Select All, Cut, Copy, and Paste.
+Right-clicking in the text box provides common editing operations: Undo, Redo, Select All, Cut, Copy, and Paste.
 These operations are also listed in the Edit menu, along with Find, Previous Tab, and Next Tab.

 The Find window can be accessed in the Edit menu or by pressing Ctrl+F. Pressing the Enter key in the Find box will trigger the Find button.
 The search performed is optionally case-sensitive, and the number of results is displayed in the Find window.
 The Next button will iterate through each result.
 Only the selected tab can be searched; the selected tab can be changed while the Find window is open.